zucchi99/Emotion-Recognition-of-fer2013/README.md

  * using custom function: (image, custom_parameter) -> image
     * used for sobel filter, flipping, rotations

-Before applying the transformation filter-based, the image is padded to avoid images with lower dimensions.\\
+Before applying the transformation filter-based, the image is padded to avoid images with lower dimensions.<br/>
 Currently it is not supported the application of a stride.

 If you want to add any type of transformation you just need to: